top of page

 • For knee extension: The leg extension machine in the gym works well for this or you could tie a band around your ankle in sitting and extend your knee against its resistance.

-• For squat control: Yip, it’s quite easy to guess – squats and lunges and step ups are all examples that can be used for this.
+• For squat control: Yip, it’s quite easy to guess – squats and lunges and step-ups are all examples that can be used for this.

 Here are some more resistance bands options from TheraBand.

-During the early stages of treatment everyone’s rehab programme may look quite similar, but it’s important to make the exercises sport specific during the later stages.
-A footballer and rugby player for example has to be able to forcefully kick a ball and you have to prepare and train the quad to a high enough level to be able to do that.
+A soccer player or rugby player, for example, has to be able to forcefully kick a ball and you have to prepare and train the quad to a high enough level to be able to do that.
 So working on explosive open chain knee extension is super important for them.
-For someone who does jumping sports, you would want to pay special attention on force production and landing in squat type movements as well as plyometrics that mirror movement that they would have to use in their sport.

 Let me know if you have any questions.
 Need more help with your injury?
 You’re welcome to consult me online via video call for an assessment of your injury and a tailored treatment plan.